Idowza/autonomous-snort-ids/README.md

 3.  **Run the AI Pipeline:** On the Snort VM, execute the Python scripts in order.
     ```bash
-    python3 log_parser.py
-    python3 data_preprocessor.py
+    python3 parse_logs.py
-    python3 model_trainer.py
+    python3 train_model.py
     ```
-    This will parse the logs, preprocess the data, and train a Random Forest model, outputting a performance report.
+    This will parse the logs, preprocess the data, and train a Decision Tree model, outputting a performance report.

 ## Project Status

 - [x] **Phase 1: IDS Deployment & Rule Creation** - Completed
 - [x] **Phase 2: AI-Enhanced Detection** - Data pipeline and baseline model complete.
 - [ ] **Next Steps:**
-    - Generate benign network traffic and label it (0) to create a balanced dataset.
+    - [x] Generate benign network traffic and label it (0) to create a balanced dataset.
-    - Re-train and evaluate the model on the new balanced dataset.
+    - [x] Re-train and evaluate the model on the new balanced dataset.
     - Begin development on the autonomous rule suggestion component (Part C).

 ## Future Work

-The immediate next step is to address the data imbalance in the training set by generating and labeling benign traffic.
-The final phase of the project will focus on building the autonomous rule generation system by integrating a local Large Language Model (LLM) with Ollama.
+With the dataset now balanced and the model re-trained/evaluated, the focus shifts to building the autonomous rule generation system.
+The next major milestone is integrating a local Large Language Model (LLM) with Ollama to propose, validate, and iterate on new Snort rules based on observed alerts and model insights.

 ## License